Julien-R44/adonis-sail/README.md

 ## Details
 Currently, the Adonis application is not dockerised.
 I rarely encountered problems on my applications depending on the version of Node.JS I use (it happens, but with a tool like `nvm` it's usually fixed pretty quickly).
 And it's obviously easier to handle your Adonis application when it's running outside a docker container.
 That's why I decided not to dockerise the Adonis app.

-If you think it's really necessary to dockerise the Adonis application in local development, let me know and we'll see what we can do !